nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ### Scrum 1993 - 1995
 - Used by Jeff Sutherland since 1993
 - Formally described 1995 by Ken Schwaber at "SCRUM Development Process"
-- Also called methodology in first paper, later defined as framework
+- Called process and methodology in first papers, later defined as framework
 - Borrows ideas from Nonakas & Takeuchi: "New New Product Development Game", Seci-model
 ---
 ![scrum methodology 1995](scrum_methodology_1995.png)